Mapping our freshwater biodiversity

 The solution has been to develop the tools to describe and define freshwater aquatic flora and fauna in New Zealand, and a database for safe and searchable record keeping.

 NIWA has applied standard taxonomic and molecular techniques to recognise and document New Zealand's aquatic flora and fauna.
-Identification guides have been developed (and continue to be updated) for algae, fish, invertebrates and plants, with funding from multiple sources, including the Terrestrial and Freshwater Biodiversity Information System (TFBIS) programme, administered by the Department of Conservation.
+Identification guides have been developed (and continue to be updated) for algae, fish, invertebrates and plants.

 Databases are used by NIWA scientists to store, maintain and share field survey records, as well as to highlight gaps in knowledge.

-Finally, we provide images and data to other organisations and websites to further the identification of New Zealand's flora and fauna, for example the NZ Plant Conservation Network and The Federation of New Zealand Aquatic Societies Plant Database.
+Finally, we provide images and data to other organisations and websites to further the identification of New Zealand's flora and fauna, for example the NZ Plant Conservation Network.